Prague, Nebraska

 Prague is a village in Saunders County, Nebraska, United States.
-The population was 303 at the 2010 census.
-It was named after Prague, capital of Bohemia (now in the Czech Republic).
+The population was 291 at the 2020 census.
+It was named after Prague, capital of Bohemia (now the Czech Republic).
+However, it is pronounced differently, rhyming with "Craig."

 History

 Prague was platted in 1887 when the railroad was extended to that point.
-A majority of the early settlers being natives of Bohemia caused the name to be selected.
+The fact that a majority of the early settlers were natives of Bohemia caused the name to be selected.